Speak to a dedicated account manager by requesting a quote.

 Top Ten Things To Know About Designing Custom Metal Pins

 What are lapel pins used for?
 A lapel pin is a small, ornamental pin classically worn on outerwear and accessory items like jacket lapels and handbags.
-These pins are often artistically designed, made from hard or soft enamel and through a variety of crafting processes.
+These pins are often artistically designed, made from custom enamel and through a variety of crafting processes.
 Lapel pins can be worn for simple aesthetic reasons, or as a means of demonstrating affiliation to a specific organization or cause.

 1. Your Design